 Etc. So all of these practices, some over a thousand years old when Luther was alive, were to be downgraded, because they’re not endorsed by the Bible.
 They were figured as useless at best, or positively harmful at worst – idolatrous and sinful.
 Now, I suppose that Luther had a point here too… but, really, his program was no more true than its opposite.
 It is arbitrary, a judgment call, that the Bible should be the sole source of Christian practice.
 Even Erasmus condemned the mechanized, what’s-in-it-for-me aspect of popular piety, not its non-Biblicism as such.

 The real significance of Luther, though, is encompassed in the word Glaubensspaltung – the “Faith-Splitting.”
-Luther was in no position to be elected pope, at which point he could use the power of the office to impose a more Bible-based Christianity over everyone.
+Luther was in no position to be elected pope, at which point he could use the power of the office to impose a more Bible-based Christianity on everyone.
 Instead, he managed to convince certain German princes that it was no big matter to declare their independence from the Roman Catholic Church, so that he could at least impose his vision of Christianity over their territories.
 Americans generally view this secession favorably, given this country’s Protestant history and its own parallel origin in the Declaration of Independence.
 But you could also say that Luther permanently destroyed the unity of Western Christendom, a terrible and tragic thing.

 And if Luther could break away in order to implement his own interpretation of Christianity, then so could everyone else.
 The Bible is a big book, with a lot of stuff in it, and it all depends on what you want to emphasize.
 Luther himself retained some non-Biblical Catholic practices like infant baptism or the notion of an established church, for reasons that he could justify to himself.
-But following Luther’s lead, all sorts of people in Europe then felt licensed to interpret the Bible according to their own consciences and to establish their own churches, often going beyond far beyond the dictates of Lutheranism.
+But following Luther’s lead, all sorts of people in Europe then felt licensed to interpret the Bible according to their own consciences and to establish their own churches, often going far beyond the dictates of Lutheranism.
 Jean Calvin discerned predestination and limited atonement from his reading of the Bible.
 Even more extreme were the Anabaptists, who sought to recreate the church of the first century AD as described in the letters of St. Paul.
 You know you’re pure when you’re a small group in a hostile world, and accordingly Anabaptists refused all connection to state power, which had only been established in the fourth century, long after the closure of the New Testament canon.
 Other signature Anabaptist beliefs included adult baptism (in the mode of Jesus, who accepted it when he was old enough to understand what was going on), pacifism (Matthew 5: “whosoever shall smite thee on thy right cheek, turn to him the other also”), the shunning of wayward members (Titus 3: “A man that is an heretick after the first and second admonition reject”), and the refusal to take oaths (Matthew 5: “Swear not at all… but let your communication be, Yea, yea; Nay, nay”).

 How many other Biblical verses have inspired new sects or at least cherished practices?
 Off the top of my head: